 With Amazon ElastiCache, you only pay for what you use.
 The billing system here increases your service costs as you scale up.

-To use the service, you’re required to make a reservation, whose pricing will be based on the caching engine that you choose, plus the corresponding type of cache nodes.
-And if you happen to have multiple nodes (replicas) in your cluster, ElastiCache will prompt you to reserve a node for each of your cluster nodes.
+Self-designed clusters follow a more traditional model.
+You reserve cache nodes, and pricing is based on the caching engine you choose, plus the corresponding type and number of cache nodes.
+If you have multiple nodes (replicas) in your cluster, ElastiCache will prompt you to reserve a node for each of your cluster nodes.
+Reserved instances offer significant discounts for one- or three-year commitments.

 All these options are in the “Reserved Nodes” section of your dashboard.
 When you click here, you’ll see a list of all your reserved nodes, plus a button for purchasing additional reserved nodes.